Josh-Wickens/WarShips/README.md

 ___
 This project was deployed using Heroku.
 - Registered for an account.
-- Fork or clone this repository
+- Fork or clone this repository.
-- Create a new Heroku app
+- Create a new Heroku app.

 When you create the app, you will need to add two buildpacks from the Settings tab.
 The ordering is as follows:
-- Python then NodeJS
+- Python then NodeJS.
-- then create a Config Var called PORT.
-Set this to 8000
+- Then create a Config Var called PORT.
+Set this to 8000.
-- Link the Heroku app to the repository
+- Link the Heroku app to the repository.
-- Click on Deploy
+- Click on Deploy.
 ___

 ## **Frameworks, Libraries and Programs I Used** ##
 ___

 - Random
+- Heroku
+- Github
 ___
 ## **Credits** ##

-I used the following youtube tutorials and guides for help with the game logic and building the board.
+I used the following youtube tutorials and guides for help with the game logic and building the board:
 - [Knowledge Mevans - Youtube Channel](https://www.youtube.com/watch?v=tF1WRCrd_HQ)
 - [bigmonty12 - python for beginners: Battleship](https://bigmonty12.github.io/battleship)